qiita-spots/qiita/qiita_pet/support_files/doc/source/admin/portals.rst

 Customizing portal text and style
 ---------------------------------
-Portals can have their own custom welcome text and css styling.
+Portals can have their own custom welcome text and CSS styling.
 Portals have their own configuration file, an example of which is in qiita_pet/support_files/portal_config.cfg